• English

 Does the UfM help to find 100% of the project financing?
 Is the promoter required to fund part of the project?

-What is expected from a project promoter once the label is secured?
+What is expected from a project promoter once the label is granted?

-Can UfM labelling help me develop my business and open new market opportunities?
+Can the UfM label help me develop my business and open new market opportunities?

 As an intergovernmental organisation and public institution working towards regional integration and prosperity, the UfM and its Secretariat must remain vigilant as to not create market distortions.
 In the case of a promoter being a private company, the latter has to demonstrate that it has public sector support and that the direct promotion of the project would not risk triggering an unfair competitive advantage vis-à-vis other private companies.